 Important: usually to get to rifugio you will have to climb at least 1000 meters — it is difficult and will take you about 1.5-2 hours minimum if you walk quickly.
 If you walk slowly, it will take you 2-3 hours.

 The lifts start working around the same time — from late June to late September.
 In winter, the mountain cabins are open at ski slopes or where there are ski lifts: around the end of December to the end of March.
 Where there are no slopes or lifts, the refuge does not work.

 There is no need to climb to the rifugio, which is located on the mountain pass, where the asphalt road leads, if you travel by car and motorcycle (but not by bike!).
-Yes, there is rifugio on passes.
-Some of the mountain huts in the Dolomites can be even reached by public bus — like rifugio Auronzo in front of Tre Cime di Lavaredo.
+Yes, there is rifugios on passes.
+Some of the mountain huts in the Dolomites can be even reached by public buses — like rifugio Auronzo in front of Tre Cime di Lavaredo.

 Rifugio is usually located at a distance of 2-3 walking hours from each other, less often — 3-4 hours.
 During a hike, you will see 1-2 refuges in the Dolomites.